defactor-com/documentation/docs/back-end-api/erc20CollateralToken/graphql.md

 ### `Calculate Collateral Token Amount`

-Retrieves the amount of collateral token required for borrowing the indicated amount in `usdc` from the pool.
+Retrieves the amount of collateral token required for borrowing the indicated amount of token from the pool.
+Where the amount in the request body corresponds to the token on which the contract is based.

 **HTTP Request Method**: POST